Influencers: Real or Fake?

 - How often are posts going up?
 Is the person running the page only posting once a week?
 Or is the page getting one to two new posts daily?

 If any of the above bullet points apply to a page you are looking at working with I would proceed with one toe not two.
 Catfish me not.

 If the page you are looking at is super inactive with posting content, getting little to no engagement on their posts, has been an account for three months yet has 2-million followers, then something is amiss.

 Real influencers have likely been working on growing their accounts for years to be where they are.
 Take the Bachelor and Bachelorette people into consideration.
 These are real people with Instagram accounts long before they made it big.
 Their popularity may have quadrupled since their six weeks of fame, but they are still a reputable source because of their qualification on the above points.

 Check yourself before you wreck yourself.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.